ChokingRedRoses/ChokingRedRoses/README.md

  ehem ehem.. "***welcome , welcome..!***" ,,

 - you can call me Snowdrop , Snow , etc. with Snowdrop .
-Snowie can only be used for Ray. <3
+Snowie is only for loona , my (fict)kins go by;
-- my fictionkins goes by ;
 - Truthless Recluse
 - Homura Akami
 - Sayori